 Let’s explore what’s available to eat.

 Not going to Galaxy’s Edge?
-Discover more gluten free and allergy friendly Walt Disney World Reviews.
+Discover more food allergy friendly eats for Hollywood Studios

 ***As Always, please speak to a qualified restaurant employee when ordering food.
 In order to see the most accurate ingredients and risk assessment, you will need to confirm allergy safety in real-time.
 This is my personal experience, I am not employed or endorsed by companies or brands mentioned.***